 The British Athletics muscle injury classification (BAMIC/BAC) is a five-point MRI-based system that is based on extent and site.
 It has been primarily based on hamstring injuries but is used in other muscle injuries.
 The classification system has been shown to have moderate inter- and intra-rat...

-Brodie abscess is an intraosseous abscess related to a focus of subacute pyogenic osteomyelitis.
-Unfortunately, there is no reliable way radiographically to exclude a focus of osteomyelitis.
+Brodie abscess is an intraosseous abscess related to a focus of subacute or chronic pyogenic osteomyelitis.
+Unfortunately, there is no reliable way to radiographically exclude a focus of osteomyelitis.
 It has a protean radiographic appearance and can occur at any location and in a patient of any...

 Brown adipose tissue (BAT) (also known as brown fat) is one of two types of adipose tissue (the other one being white fat) important for producing thermal energy (heat, non-shivering thermogenesis), especially in the newborn.
 It constitutes ~5% of body mass in the newborn and tends to reduce mar...

 Brown tumor, also known as osteitis fibrosa cystica and rarely as osteoclastoma, is one of the manifestations of hyperparathyroidism.
 It represents a reparative cellular process, rather than a neoplastic process.
 Histologically brown tumors are identical to giant cell tumor (both are osteoclasto...

 Brucellosis is a global zoonotic infection secondary to any of the four Brucella spp. that infect humans.
 It can be focal or systemic but has a particular affinity for the musculoskeletal system.